494 Bombardment Group (H)

 2 December 1943 – On this date the 494 Bombardment Group (H) was ACTIVATED – a day late and without assignment of personnel or equipment.

 Although the 494th Bombardment Group (H) had been a paper organization for several months in the TOP SECRET files of G-3, it was not until December, 1943 that it began to assume physical reality.
-From all quarters of the compass, by train and bus, airplane and automobile, an apparently casual collection of individuals began to assemble in that Garden Spot of the Old West, Wendover, UT.
+From all quarters of the compass, by train and bus, airplane and automobile, a casual collection of individuals began to assemble at Wendover, UTAH.

-On 30 January 1944, fifty three B-24 Bomb crews were ordered to leave HQ 18th REPLACEMENT WING, Salt Lake City UT, by troop train or private auto to report on or before 2400 1 February 1944 to the 32nd Bombardment Training Squadron at Davis-Monthan Field, Tucson AZ.
-There they were to receive their Phase I training and add a Navigator to the crew.
+30 January 1944 – Fifty-three B-24 bomb crews, minus the navigators, were ordered to leave HQ 18th REPLACEMENT WING, Salt Lake City UT, by troop train or private auto to report on or before 2400, 1 February 1944, to the 32nd Bombardment Training Squadron at Davis-Monthan Field, Tucson AZ.
+There they were to receive their Phase I training and pick up a navigator to the crew.
+B24 crews normally consisted of two pilots, a navigator, a bombardier, and 4-5 aerial gunners.

 On 4 March 1944, fifty one crews were ordered to leave their Phase I training post by troop train or private auto as Provisional Group TU-3-5 and report for assignment to the 494th Bomb Group (H) at Wendover Field not later than 7 March 1944